Mean-square and sublinear convergence of a stochastic proximal point algorithm in metric spaces of nonpositive curvature: Preliminaries

 \begin{lemma} For any $\lambda>0$ and any $x\in\mathrm{dom}(J_\lambda)$: \begin{enumerate} \item $A_\lambda x\in A(J_\lambda x)$, \item $\norm{A_\lambda x}_{J_\lambda x}=\norm{\tfrac{1}{\lambda}\log_{J_\lambda x} x}_{J_\lambda x}=\frac{1}{\lambda}d(x,J_\lambda x)$. \end{enumerate} \end{lemma} \begin{proof} The first item is immediate by definition of $J_\lambda$ as if $x\in\mathrm{dom}(J_\lambda)$, then $A_\lambda x=\tfrac{1}{\lambda}\log_{J_\lambda x} x\in A(J_\lambda x)$ since $J_\lambda$ is single-valued.
 The second item is immediate from the definition of $\norm{\cdot}$ and $\log$, by which we have $\norm{\tfrac{1}{\lambda}\log_{J_\lambda x} x}_{J_\lambda x}=\tfrac{1}{\lambda}d(x,J_\lambda x)$. \end{proof}

-On the contrary, the definition given in \cite{ChaipunyaKohsakaKumam2021} does not seem to satisfy the above essential inclusion given in item (1) (while it does satisfy the norm property given in item (2)).
-Indeed, the present definition of the Yosida approximate seems to be a dual variant of that given in \cite{ChaipunyaKohsakaKumam2021} which lives in the tangent space of the resolvent instead of that of the point.
-However, one benefit of the present object is that it does not rely on the geodesic extension property.

-In any way, this mapping will however only serve a technical and in a way auxiliary purpose here and is not our main object of study so that no compatibility issues between the present work and \cite{ChaipunyaKohsakaKumam2021} arise.
+On the contrary, the definition given in \cite{ChaipunyaKohsakaKumam2021} does not seem to satisfy the above essential inclusion given in item (1).
+The mapping will however only serve a technical and in a way auxiliary purpose here and is not our main object of study so that no compatibility issues between the present work and \cite{ChaipunyaKohsakaKumam2021} arise.